core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Unsecured Group Communication # {#chap-unsecured-groupcomm}

 CoAP group communication can operate in CoAP NoSec (No Security) mode, without using application-layer and transport-layer security mechanisms.
 The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.

-The conceptual "NoSec" security group as defined in {{sec-groupdef}} is used for unsecured group communication.
+The NoSec mode does not require and does not make use of a security group.
+Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name NoSec or any of its lowercase/uppercase combinations.

 It is NOT RECOMMENDED to use CoAP group communication in NoSec mode, even in case of non-sensitive and non-critical applications.